charlie0129/nnat/README.md

 You can run multiple `nnatc` instances to handle multiple servers behind NAT.
 Just:

-- Generate a secret for each `nnatc` instance.
+- Generate a secret for each `nnatc` instance (they MUST be different).
 - Add each `nnatc` instance to the `nnats` using `-conf <base64-secret>:<port>`.
 - Run each `nnatc` instance with the corresponding secret and destination address.